Apollo Global Management, Inc. (APO): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-Apollo's initial capital came from a mix of sources, including the founders' own contributions and investments from institutional partners.
-Specific figures for initial funding are not publicly disclosed in detail, but it was substantial enough to begin pursuing large-scale leveraged buyouts and distressed debt investments.
+The initial capital was not a single, publicly disclosed figure, but a substantial mix of the founders' own contributions and investments from institutional partners.
+This funding was large enough to immediately start pursuing complex, large-scale leveraged buyouts and distressed debt investments, which was defintely a high-stakes way to start.

 Year Key Event Significance

-2007 Established Athene Holding Ltd. Marked entry into the insurance industry, providing a platform for strategic investments and growth.
+2007 Established Athene Holding Ltd. Marked the firm's pivotal entry into the retirement services and insurance industry, creating a long-term, stable capital base.

-2011 Initial Public Offering (IPO) Became a publicly traded company, increasing its visibility and access to capital markets.
+2011 Initial Public Offering (IPO) on NYSE Became a publicly traded company, raising over $400 million and providing access to broader capital markets.

 Apollo Global Management, Inc. (APO) Ownership Structure